 Symbology for Muslims

 For Muslims, it represents inner balance, faith, and patience.
 The number five, like the fingers of the hand, represents for the Sunnis the pillars of Islam: prayer, faith, pilgrimage to Mecca, almsgiving and fasting.
-The Shiites, on the other hand, recognize in this symbol the five figures of the sacred family: Fatima, Mohammed, Ali, Hessein and Hassan.
+On the other hand, the Shiites recognize in this symbol the five figures of the sacred family: Fatima, Mohammed, Ali, Hessein and Hassan.
 In the Muslim version of this amulet, the eye is in the center of the hand.

 Symbology for the Jews

 The Hand of Fatima is known to the Jews as the Hand of Miriam, the sister of Moses.
 The number five is considered sacred as it is linked to the books of the Torah: Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
 The number five, however, corresponds with “Heh”, the fifth letter of the alphabet, which also represents a name blessed by God, therefore it has a strong symbolic value.
-In the Hebrew version of the Hand of Fatima, instead of the eye, we can find a Star of David.
+In the Hebrew version of the Hand of Fatima, we can find a Star of David instead of the eye.

 In addition to Jews, Eastern Christians also use this symbol to venerate a female divinity but, in this case, Miriam is replaced by the Virgin Mary.